Hoquiam's Castle: History

 The Lytle brothers, Robert and Joseph, ran a grocery business in Fairhaven, Washington, then moved their business to Hoquiam.
 In the 1880s, Hoquiam became a center for lumber.
 When a customer paid his bill by turning over his logging operation, the brothers became part of the logging industry.

 Robert F. Lytle began building his house in 1897, next door to his brother's house.
 Robert's house which became known as Hoquiam's Castle was completed in 1900.

 Shortly after the house was completed, Lytle gave it to his niece, Theadosia Bale, as a wedding gift.
 After Bale died in the 1950s, the house was unoccupied until 1968.
 In the early 1970s, the Robert Watson family restored Hoquiam's Castle.
 For some years, it was operated as Hoquiam's Castle Bed and Breakfast.
 When it was sold in 2004, the new owner allowed it to be set up as a "haunted house" to raise money for children's activities.

+As of March 2026, Hoquiam's Castle is listed as permanently closed.